geut/mithril-transition/README.md

 ```

 #### styleLastElement
-When the transition begins the library set a style in the **new** element and remove it when the transition is finished.
+Before that the transition begin, the library set a style in the **new** element and remove it when the transition is finished.
 You can customize this styles of even disable setting in false the option.
 ```javascript
 default = {
     position: 'absolute',